 Canada | 2009 | 48 min

 Pushing the Line features the art and words of West Coast artists, including manga artist Michael Nicoll Yahgulanaas, carver Dempsey Bob, graffiti artist Andrew Dexel, and visual artist Marianne Nicolson.
-By detailing how their politics affect their art, the artists show that Aboriginal art is much more than totem poles and masks sold in tourist shops.
+By detailing how their politics affect their art, the artists show that Indigenous art is much more than totem poles and masks sold in tourist shops.

 Directed by Barry Greenwald